GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

     Uploads are also possible.

 All of the panes in RStudio have configuration options.
-For example, you can minimize/maximize a pane, or by moving your mouse in the space between panes you can resize as needed.
-The most important customization options for pane layout are in the `View` menu.
+For example, you can minimise/maximise a pane, or by moving your mouse in the space between panes you can resize as needed.
+The most important customisation options for pane layout are in the `View` menu.
 Other options such as font sizes, colors/themes, and more are in the `Tools` menu under `Global